-What makes this year especially spooky is my new co-host: Sian Ellis!
-Sian was kind enough to design spooky progress sheets.
+Artist Sian Ellis was kind enough to design spooky progress sheets.
 They are an easy and fun way to keep track of your stories, whether you are doing 13 or 31 stories this October.

 - You might read from one anthology/story collection or multiple anthologies/story collections.

 - You might double, triple, or quadtrouple stories on slow days or makeup days.
 Heck, you could read 31 stories in one week.
 I find I read most my stories on the weekend.